yanivmo/shuz/README.md

 ### Other functions

-- `multiline` - Reads multiline text from stdin into a variable.
+- `shuz::multiline` - Reads multiline text from stdin into a variable.
-- `indent` - Reads multiline text from stdin and outputs it indented.
+- `shuz::indent` - Reads multiline text from stdin and outputs it indented.
-- `are_you_sure` - Ask user a yes/no question.
+- `shuz::are_you_sure` - Ask user a yes/no question.